webresto/core/docs/Discounts.md

 And add it with
 `await Promotion.createOrUpdate(createInModelPromotion);`

 After we add promotion this way it's check with `afterCreate()` if PromotionAdater has this promotion and add to PromotionAdapter this promotion as `ConfiguredPromotion`

-Then each time countCart is trigged (for example after `Order.addDish()`) it calls `PromotionAdapter.processOrder()` which filter the promotions to find which fit to current order and then call actions of promotions to calculate discount and update Order and OrderDish with new discountTotal
+Then each time countCart is trigged (for example after `Order.addDish()`) it calls `PromotionAdapter.processOrder()` which filter the promotions to find which fit to current order (if find promotion with field isJoint: false which fit current order then stop searching and call only this promotion) and then call actions of promotions to calculate discount and update Order and OrderDish with new discountTotal